HMS Legion (G74)

 HMS Legion was an L-class destroyer of the Royal Navy.
 She entered service during the Second World War, and had a short but eventful career, serving in Home waters and the Mediterranean.
 She was sunk in an air attack on Malta in 1942.
 The ship had been adopted by the British civil community of the Municipal Borough of Cheltenham, Gloucestershire in November 1941.

 Construction and commissioning

 Legion was ordered on 31 March 1938 from the yards of Hawthorn Leslie and Company, Newcastle upon Tyne under the 1937 Naval Estimates.
 She was laid down on 1 November 1938 and launched just over a year later on 26 December 1939.
 During 1940 her main armament along with three others of the L class was changed.
 Twin 4 inch HA mountings were fitted and these four ships were re-classified as anti-aircraft destroyers.
 She was commissioned on 19 December 1940 at a total cost of £445,684, which excluded items such as weapons and communications equipment supplied by the Admiralty.
 During trials, a number of defects were revealed, resulting in the ship being under repair at Greenock in Scotland until January 1941.

-Her commanding officer was, from commissioning until she was sunk in 1942, Captain Richard (Dick) Jessel.